ksachdeva/langchain-graphrag/docs/guides/indexing_pipeline.md

 ### 2c.
 Description Summarization
 - **Process**: LLM summarizes multiple descriptions into clean, unified descriptions
-- **Result**: Each entity and relationship has one clear, comprehensive description
+- **Result**: Generates a single, clear, and comprehensive description for each entity and relationship

 ### Input → Output
 ```